 How Can I Be Cleared To Teach?

 At the end of the semester, candidates will complete another microteaching evaluation.
-A score of 5 on the evaluation is needed to be cleared to teach.
+A score of 84 or higher on the evaluation is needed to be cleared to teach.

-Candidates who do not score a 5 on the end-of-semester microteaching evaluation can take another semester of UMEI 006.
+Candidates who do not score an 84 or higher on the end-of-semester microteaching evaluation can take another semester of UMEI 006.
 They will be tested again after that semester.
-Again, a score of 5 is needed to be cleared for teaching assignments.
+Again, a score of 84 or higher is needed to be cleared for teaching assignments.

 A Note to Departments

 Appointed ITAs who have already achieved certain scores on the speaking subsections of the TOEFL or IELTS tests can now be cleared for teaching without needing to be tested by MEI.
-To be exempt from testing, the ITA must have achieved a score of 26 or higher on the speaking sub-section of the TOEFL, or a score of 7.0 or higher on the speaking sub-section of the IELTS.
+To be exempt from testing, the ITA must have achieved a score of 26 or higher on the Speaking sub-section of the TOEFL, or a score of 8.0 or higher on the Speaking sub-section of the IELTS, or a score of 80 or higher on the speaking subsection of the PTE

 The ITA referral form includes a separate section at the bottom for the names of appointed ITAs who meet the requirement for exemption from testing.
 MEI will verify the ITAs’ test scores in their SIS records and enter the teaching clearance.